Tag: long copy

 What is long copy?

-Long copy is… well, long copy!
-A direct mail letter more than one A4 side.
-Or a web page containing thousands and thousands of words.
+Long copy is… well, long.
+Say, a direct mail letter more than one A4 side long or a web page containing thousands and thousands of words.

 For decades everyone believed long copy worked best.
-And back in the olden days it did.
+And back in the olden days it often did.
 But times have changed.
-The internet has shortened attention spans and people are no longer willing to wade through endless pages of guff.
+The internet has shortened attention spans and most people aren’t interested in wading through endless pages of guff.

 Look online and you’ll see plenty of websites still using long copy.
-A lot of them fall into the get rich quick category and I’d be willing to bet people rarely pull the response they’ve been led to expect.
+A lot of them fall into the get rich quick category and I’d be willing to bet the owners of the websites rarely if ever enjoy the response they’ve been led to expect.

 Now and again someone involved in a get rich quick scheme asks me to write a 22 page sales letter, or a 40 page sales letter to put on a one page website.
 I always say no. It might work better in the USA than it does here, but as a rule over-egging it is a marketing no-no. You can be much cleverer than that.